Welcome to Georgia

 You’d be hard-pressed to run out of things to do in Atlanta.
 Coca-Cola was founded here in 1886, and the company’s bottling factory and the World of Coca-Cola — showcasing the biggest collection of Coke memorabilia in the world — never fails to dazzle.
 Gain insight into the Civil Rights Movement at the Martin Luther King Jr. National Historic Site.
 Drop by the Margaret Mitchell House, the place where “Gone with the Wind” was written, or delve into the life of a former president at the Jimmy Carter Presidential Library and Museum.
 South of Atlanta, in Macon, the Tubman Museum is the largest museum in the nation dedicated to educating people about African-American art, history and culture.
 History buffs will want to go to the Cannonball House, a building that bore the brunt of an artillery volley during the Civil War.

 Just below the Golden Isles is Cumberland Island National Seashore, the state’s largest barrier island, with over 50 miles of hiking trails and 17 miles of pristine beach.
 See the island’s feral horses running along unspoiled shores.
+You can also take your RV for beachfront camping.
+Jekyll Island’s Campground is a top-rated camping destination in Georgia.

 Anglers have solid prospects for big hauls.
 Off the Atlantic coast, fishing enthusiasts will discover 31 offshore artificial reefs teeming with black sea bass, bluefish, grouper, red snapper and more.
 Inland, Lake Allatoona and Lake Lanier are home to striped bass, crappie and spotted bass, while streams in the northeast mountains teem with trout.
 The Peach State also has 10 public fishing areas.